 Valley Forge was also a good location for several other reasons.
 Washington placed the encampment high on top of the area’s hills, making it more easily defendable and giving his men a chance to see the British coming from far away.
 Valley Forge was also right on the bank of the Schuylkill River, which made supply runs significantly faster and easier.
 Finally, the wide-open fields of Valley Forge were perfect for the clusters of small buildings the soldiers would have to construct, while also leaving plenty of room for drills and maneuvers.

 Interested in seeing Valley Forge for yourself?
-At Action Tour Guide, we’ve put together our own Valley Forge National Historical Park Self-Guided Driving Tour, available through our app on iOS and Android.
+At Action Tour Guide, we’ve put together our own Valley Forge National Historical Park Self-Guided Driving Tour.
 Although you’re encouraged to set your own pace, the tour lasts between two and three hours and features 21 stops inside the park.